Hypoallergenic Carpet and

-Carpet Puts You On Safer Ground
+Hypoallergenic Carpet Puts You On Safer Ground

 Carpets and rugs provide better traction than other flooring options, preventing falls.
 This is true everywhere, but even more important in areas where there is a lot of rain and snow.
 And when falls do happen, the softer surface reduces their impact.
-Whether you are in a business, school or hospital, fewer falls and less severe injuries are one more reason carpet is a choice you can feel good about.
+Whether you are in a business, school, or hospital, fewer falls and less severe injuries are one more reason carpet is a choice you can feel good about.

 Less Noise, More Productivity

-Carpet is significantly more efficient at reducing noise, compared with other flooring.
-So everyone from employees to students gets a quieter, less distracting environment where they hear more, concentrate better and perform their best.
+Carpet is significantly more efficient at reducing noise compared with other flooring.
+So everyone from employees to students gets a quieter, less distracting environment where they hear more, concentrate better, and perform their best.

-Carpet can help you breathe easier
+Carpet can help you breathe easier.

-Carpet emits harmful chemicals that cause health problems?
+Does carpet emit harmful chemicals that cause health problems?

-FACT: Carpet is one of the lowest emitters of VOCs (volatile organic compounds) among househld furnishings and building materials.
+FACT: Carpet is one of the lowest emitters of VOCs (volatile organic compounds) among household furnishings and building materials.
 Shaw carpets meet the industry’s highest VOC standard, the Carpet & Rug Institute’s Green Label Plus program.